sockulags/Lexicon_JS_Calculator/README.md

 2. Choose operation
 3. Enter second number
 4. Press equals sign
-5. Start over att 2. and continue, using the result.
+5. Start over at 2. and continue, using the result.

 #### Example